PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Test and Benchmark Datasets

-\begin{quote} \centerline{\em{For better or for worse, benchmarks shape a field.}} \flushright{---David Patterson, 2017 Turing award winner \cite{patterson2012better}} \end{quote}
+\begin{quote} \centerline{\em{For better or for worse, benchmarks shape a field.}} ---David Patterson, 2017 Turing award winner \cite{patterson2012better} \end{quote}

 For model evaluation, we provide a test set and a suite of benchmarks.
 The test dataset satisfies two key properties: (1) it is temporally disjoint and lies in the future with respect to the training data; and (2) it contains minimal leakage from the training set.
 Despite these features, the test set is not fully representative of a deployed real-world setting.
-In fact, as shown in Figure \ref{fig:pr-bench}, the base rate has a significant impact on model performance.
+In fact, as shown in Figure~\ref{fig:pr-bench}, the base rate has a significant impact on model performance.
 To support more realistic, standardized evaluation and comparison of phishing models, we construct benchmark datasets by applying three additional operations to the test dataset: (1) difficulty filtering; (2) diversity enhancement; and (3) base rate adjustment.

 In contrast to our approach, we found most publicly available phishing website datasets either lack a test or benchmark dataset, or suffer from significant training-to-test set leakage, leading to inflated performance evaluation.
 Further, the base rate in most datasets is too high to serve as realistic benchmarks.
+For example, Phishpedia \cite{lin2021phishpedia}, ChatPhishDetector \cite{koide2024chatphishdetector}, and PhishAgent \cite{cao2025phishagent} use a balanced test set (or 50\% base rate).
+Others such as \cite{liu2023knowledge} and \cite{liu2024less} also use similarly unrealistic base rates.